 Image Source : nyboatcharter.com

->

-> Head down to the New York Harbour and book yourself a cruise trip on a yacht.
-The atmosphere is way better with less rowdy crowds and just right amount of light and noise and merrymaking.
+Head down to the New York Harbour and book yourself a cruise trip on a yacht.
+The atmosphere is way better with less rowdy crowds and just the right amount of light and noise and merrymaking.
 Fireworks are launched from multiple places in New York.
-Fireworks at the statue of Liberty can be seen up close.
+Fireworks at the Statue of Liberty can be seen up close.
 A harbour cruise can let you catch all that with an unhindered view of the New York skyline as you comfortably have some good meal and wine with your loved one.

->

-> 2. Mona Lisa
+2. Mona Lisa

 Image Source : oilandmarble.com